-Jane Thorne finds much of her happiness whilst painting and drawing most things however she has a special fondness for bugs and beetles.
+Jane Thorne finds much of her happiness while painting and drawing most things.
+However she has a special fondness for bugs and beetles.

 As far back as 650 A.D., iridescent metallic green wings of beetles were used to give pizzazz to paintings, jewellery and textiles.
 Monks in the Middle Ages faithfully adorned documents with figures of insects.
 Insects also appeared as heraldic symbols on clothing and armor in medieval Europe.

 Modern day Waiuku-based artist and book illustrator, Jane Thorne, takes great pride in her glorious hand painted creations accented with shimmering beetle wings and bug antennae.
 Although not real, her beetles and bugs appear capable of flying or crawling from the surface at any given moment.
 Using the medium of acrylic on wood panel for most paintings, a loose brush stroke is often used in the background with intricate details overlaying to describe with as much accuracy the insects themselves.

 Thorne prefers not to collect insects as such, although people arrive with little donations, knowing her obsession.
 She finds the odd specimen here and there, around the 1910s farmhouse her and partner Pim are currently renovating.
 She does not actively trap anything.
 She prefers to let bugs live their obscure active lives.
 Thorne mostly draws from photographs she collects.
 Her work is influenced by her interest in museum collections and is intrigued by the obsessive nature of collectors and evolutionists.